aiidateam/aiida-core/docs/source/developer_guide/internals.rst

 DbNode
 ++++++

 The :py:class:`~aiida.backends.djsite.db.models.DbNode` is the Django class that corresponds to the :py:class:`~aiida.orm.implementation.general.node.AbstractNode` class allowing to store and retrieve the needed information from and to the database.
-Other classes extending the :py:class:`~aiida.orm.implementation.general.node.AbstractNode` class, like :py:class:`~aiida.orm.data.Data`, :py:class:`~aiida.orm.implementation.general.calculation.AbstractCalculation` and :py:class:`~aiida.orm.implementation.general.code.AbstractCode` use the :py:class:`~aiida.backends.djsite.db.models.DbNode` code too to interact with the database.
+Other classes extending the :py:class:`~aiida.orm.implementation.general.node.AbstractNode` class, like :py:class:`~aiida.orm.data.Data`, :py:class:`~aiida.orm.implementation.general.calculation.AbstractCalculation` and :py:class:`~aiida.orm.data.code.Code` use the :py:class:`~aiida.backends.djsite.db.models.DbNode` code too to interact with the database.
 The main methods are:

 - :py:meth:`~aiida.backends.djsite.db.models.DbNode.get_aiida_class` which returns the corresponding AiiDA class instance.